lennihein/cpu-emulator/doc/slides/notes_jan.md

         spectre: elaborate BPU
             can be trained in various ways
     multiple execution contexts
-        by implementing multiple processes running interleaved or even in parallel operating system
+        by implementing multiple processes running interleaved on a single cpu core or even in parallel on multiple cpu cores operating system
         isolated from normal processes
-        can be interacted with using system calls various ui improvements
+        can be interacted with using system calls enables more interesting spectre variants that exploit the system call mechanism various ui improvements
         conditional breakpoints
+            that only trigger on certain register or memory values or even complex conditions defined arbitrary expressions reverse-continue command
+            that steps backwards, until the next event occurs

+----- 20 min -----

 thank you for your time and attention if you have any questions, we would be happy to answer some